thegetty/terracottas/source/views/discussion/discussion-a.md

 [^18]: P. M. Fraser and T. Rönne, *Boeotian and West Greek Tombstones*
     (Lund, 1957), pp. 191–94, pl.
 31, nos.
 2–3 from Apollonia, pls.
 7–10
     from Thebes.
-See also the examples of the third century <span class="smcaps">BC:</span> pl.
+See also: pl.
 25, no. 5; pls.
     26–27.
 For the pose, see the funerary statue depicting a female figure from Taranto, datable to the third century <span class="smcaps">BC,</span> see <span